Appdynamics/AutoBuilder/README.md

 **Step-3:** From the terminal or the command prompt (in case of windows), navigate to the path where you have downloaded the above JAR file and run this command:
             java -jar AutoBuilder-<x.y.z>.jar

+**Step-4:** Enter the absolute path where you want the zip file to be.
+This path should be an empty directory.

-**Step-4:** Select the number from the list of extensions you want to build.
+**Step-5:** Select the number from the list of extensions you want to build.
 This should be a numeric input.
 Only one extension can be built at a time.

-**Step-5:** That's it!
+**Step-6:** That's it!
 Now, sit back and relax.
 It will take a few minutes before the zip file gets ready at the target path.

-**Path Configuration**: Default target path is "/path-of-the-autobuilder-jar-file/out".
-If you wish to create a zip file of the extension at your desired path, then you can use this command.
-This should be an empty directory.
-If the same directory does not exist, then it will be created automatically at the mentioned path: java -Dautobuilder.path="your-absolute-path" -jar AutoBuilder-<x.y.z>.jar

 **Additional Logging**: This will help you diagnose if any issues related to maven/build.
 If you notice any error/s in building the extension or you don't see the zip file in the target directory, then you can enable additional maven related logging by restarting the AutoBuilder with this command:
            java -Dautobuilder.logging.enabled=true -jar AutoBuilder-<x.y.z>.jar